 My son’s impending entry into kindergarten this fall is causing problems in my life.
 Not the least of which will be his eventual ability to read the channel guide as I try to quickly scroll past the names of his garbage programs.

-There are all sorts of schedules I need to make now, and schedules mean planning, and I don’t like planning.
+I need to make all sorts of schedules now.
+Schedules mean planning, and I don’t like planning.
 I’m supposed to know what I’m doing six months in advance?
 I don’t even know what I did two days ago, and that was two days!
 Ago!
 (I went on a bar crawl, so what did you expect?
 I’m surprised I’m awake right now.)

 But I’m a parent.
 Of a soon-to-be kindergartener.
 Planning has become an unavoidable part of my life.
 I mean, it’s even part of “planning” an escape.